LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

 This prompt works as follows: First, a natural language description of the task and the categories the model has to label the instances to is given.
 Then, some examples (one for each class) are provided to show the model how to classify the data (if labeled data is available).
-Finally, the data is provided in the same form as the previous examples.
-Crucially, the label for the class is the next token to be predicted, which will increase the probability of predicting :code:`entailment`, :code:`neutral` or :code:`contradiction`.
+Finally, the data is provided in the same form as the previous examples but is cut off at the point where the label for the sought observation is to be predicted.
+With the previous examples, the model is now more likely to predict a label of code:`entailment`, :code:`neutral` or :code:`contradiction`.

 Loading the Model
 -----------------

 After we have defined the prompt, we can load the model.
-In this case, we will use the causal language model :code:`HuggingFaceTB/SmolLM2-1.7B`, which is a causal language model that is also fairly small so that it can fit on even smaller GPUs.
+In this case, we will use the CLM :code:`HuggingFaceTB/SmolLM2-1.7B`, which is relatively small and can also fit on smaller GPUs.
 The model is loaded as follows:

 .. code-block:: python